 One of the main functions of the legislature of Jamaica is to make laws.
 By such laws passed in the ordinary way it can add to the jurisdiction and to the powers of the Supreme Court.
-There is nothing in the Constitution to indicate that it cannot by a Bill passed in that way reduce or alter the jurisdiction and powers (other than those given by the Constitution) which by virtue of the Jamaica (Constitution) Order in Council the Supreme Court had when the Consti-H tution came into force.
+There is nothing in the Constitution to indicate that it cannot by a Bill passed in that way reduce or alter the jurisdiction and powers (other than those given by the Constitution) which by virtue of the Jamaica (Constitution) Order in Council the Supreme Court had when the Constitution came into force.
 There is also nothing in the Constitution to suggest that unless the Constitution was amended, the Supreme Court was to continue to possess all the powers and jurisdiction it had at that time.
-In fact there is nothing in the Gun Court Act which purports to alter the Supreme Court, its jurisdiction or powers (see Gun Court Act, s.
-21 (1)), though, as we have said, the machinery provisions of that Act are designed to ensure that firearm offences and offences I committed by those guilty of firearm offences are tried in one of the Divisions of the Gun Court, it may be in the Circuit Court Division of that court or in the Full Court Division.
+In fact there is nothing in the 1974 Act which purports to alter the Supreme Court, its jurisdiction or powers (see s 21(1)), though, as we have said, the machinery provisions of that Act are designed to ensure that firearms offences and offences committed by those guilty of firearms offences are tried in one of the divisions of the Gun Court, it may be in the Circuit Court Division of that court or in the Full Court Division.

-We agree that the constitutions on the Westminster Model were evolutionary and not revolutionary but it does not follow from that that the Parliament of a territory cannot by ordinary enactment alter the jurisdiction and powers of any A court named in the Constitution.
-It is not necessary to express an opinion on whether, when a constitution is silent as to the distribution of judicial power between various courts, it is implicit that they retain the jurisdiction and powers they had on the coming into force of the constitution for it is expressly provided by s.
-4 of the Jamaica (Constitution) Order in Council that all laws in existence when the Constitution came into force are, until amended or repealed, to continue and exercise its jurisdiction but we see no valid ground for assuming that it is contrary to the constitution for another court to be given power to try persons for offences previously only triable in the Circuit Court of the Supreme Court.

-B in force.
-So apart from the jurisdiction and powers given by the Constitution itself, provision was expressly made for the distribution of judicial power between the courts of Jamaica by the existing laws and not changed on the Constitution coming into operation.
+We agree that the constitutions on the Westminster model were evolutionary and not revolutionary but it does not follow from that that the Parliament of a territory cannot by ordinary enactment alter the jurisdiction and powers of any court named in the Constitution.
+It is not necessary to express an opinion on whether, when a constitution is silent as to the distribution of judicial power between various courts, it is implicit that they retain the jurisdiction and powers they had on the coming into force of the constitution for it is expressly provided by s 4 of the Jamaica (Constitution) Order in Council^h that all laws in existence when the Constitution and powers given by the Constitution itself, provision was expressly made for the distribution of judicial power between the courts of Jamaica by the existing laws and not changed on the Constitution coming into operation.